LighthouseNotes/Server/README.md

 ## About

 Lighthouse is a university dissertation project which implements a source available digital forensics note taking application.
-With a number of features:
+With the following features:

 - Authentication / Authorization
 - User management